opentracing/opentracing.io/instrumenting-ipc-frameworks.md

 Server framework requirements:

 * Filters, interceptors, middleware, or another way to process inbound requests
-* Active span storage: either a global context or a request-to-span map
+* Active span storage: either a request context or a request-to-span map
 * Settings or another way to configure tracer configuration

 Client framework requirements: